1065094/reprodresearch/README.md

 - <div>If need to alter, would be easy or not?</div>
 I think it would be easy to alter the figures of my partner since there are comments on almost each line or before the code is conducted to give sufficient context.
 The code is also quite clear and not complex, so it would be straightforward for me!
 I particularly liked the way a comment clarified how alpha must be altered to have differing transparency so that we can avoid over plotting.

+D) Reflect on your own code based on your experience with your partner's code and their review of yours.
+(300-500 words) Based on hers:
+Based on my partner's code, I believe my code would benefit from some additional restructuring to make sure it is clear where each section starts and ends
+Reflection of her review:
+She is right to mention that I should justify the use of the ANOVA through the variables